+91-8999-11-8999 (9 AM - 9 PM)

 6. Check your Glycemic Index(GI)

 However, too much glucose is bad for you, as the blood sugar level increases, you feel sleepy, lethargic and the amount of insulin in your blood also increases.
-Unfortunately for you, and us, most of our favorite foods, starting from pasta, cakes, ice cream, soft drinks, noodles have a very high level of GI.
+Unfortunately for you, and us, most of our favorite foods, starting from pasta, cakes, ice cream, soft drinks, and noodles have a very high level of GI.

 Nutritious foods like oatmeal, raw fruits, yogurt, brown rice etc. are low on GI content and are considered as low-carbs which leads to higher energy.